2007 Uttar Pradesh Legislative Assembly election

 The 2007 Uttar Pradesh legislative assembly election was held during April–May 2007.
 It was held to elect a government for the state of Uttar Pradesh in India.
+The Votes were counted and results were declared in 11 May 2007.

 Background

 With 166 million people, U.P. is about the size of France, Germany, and the Benelux nations combined.
 There are 113 million voters, and 403 electoral seats, with an average of a quarter of a million voters in each constituency.
 The elections were conducted for 403 seats at 110,000 polling stations under very strict guidelines by the autonomous Election Commission of India.
 More than 46% of the electorate cast their votes.

 Schedule

 The election was held in seven phases: